RobTrew/tree-tools/FoldingText scripts/Import Export/2012-12-05-export-to-OPML-or-Omni.md

 ---
 layout: default
 title: Export to Omni or OPML
-description: Exports selected lines and their sub-branches to Omni apps or OPML
+description: Exports selected lines and their descendants to Omni apps or OPML
 ---

 {{page.description}}